brychanthomas/SAP-1-Simulator/README.md

 ## Information about the SAP-1

  - [Ben Eater's series of Youtube videos](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU) going into detail about how to actually build such a computer.
- - [The readme file for EnigmaCurry's Verilog implementation](https://github.com/EnigmaCurry/SAP/blob/master/README.md) of the computer explains some of the higher level details such as control signals and example programs.
+ - [The readme file for EnigmaCurry's Verilog implementation](https://github.com/EnigmaCurry/SAP/blob/master/README.md) of the computer explains a lot of details such as control signals and example programs.